Lemoncode/Angular-Architecture-Fundamentals/angular 6/Demos/29 creating a barrel/game-catalog/README.md

 * Pass all store state properties in as inputs

-* Move all dispatched actions to the Product Shell, called via emitted events
+* Move all dispatched actions to the VideoConsoleBoard, called via emitted events

 * Add an OnChanges life cycle hook to listen for and call the patch form method on changes.